pillious/remarkable2-backup-generator/README.md

 To automate the entire backup process, make sure to set up passwordless SSH into your Remarkable ([Resources](#resources)).

-Intersted in backing up your notebooks as PDFs?
+Interested in backing up your notebooks as PDFs?
 Check out [RM2 PDF downloader](https://github.com/pillious/remarkable2-pdf-downloader)

 ## Requirements